 Manufacturers should also bear in mind that risk control measures can themselves lead to further risks.
 If, for example, a grille is installed as a protective measure, this could injure a user when the grille is folded down.

 The manufacturer must also prove that he has actually implemented risk control measures and verified their function.
 He then assesses the residual risk.
-As part of a final risk-benefit analysis, the manufacturer must check the technical plausibility of any residual risk if he nevertheless wishes to market his product.
+As part of a final risk-benefit analysis, the manufacturer must professionally justify any residual risk if he nevertheless wishes to market his product.
 If this is not possible, a product with a corresponding intended purpose cannot be placed on the market.